vinnyA3/animego-dl/README.md

     - please note we **do not** specify *dub* in the name -- this will be improved in the future
     - no special characters, params, or dashes

+## Contributing

+All contributions are welcome!
+Please refer the [contributing document](CONTRIBUTING.md) for project practices and the Code of Conduct.

+## Disclaimer

+This project, and it's owner, does not endorse piracy!
+Anime streaming services are supported both spiritually and financially :heart:

+This project uses anime information & sources that is 100% available to the public.